Testing Times in Scrum

 Fail Fast Approach

 Richard Hughes, considered an authority in testing, observes that since software is shipped often, testing should happen continuously.
 Testing early and often eliminates defects and uncertainties sooner.
 Defects are more expensive to fix at a later stage.
 Scrum eases this process by advocating the creation of short time-boxes for sprints, and topping it off with frequent build and automated testing, which cuts down on time taken to ship quality software.
 In fact, the basic premise of test methodologies like Test Driven Development (TDD) is the fail fast approach.
 TDD starts with testers designing a test which fails, following which developers construct code to pass it.
-Agile practices like TDD create testable code, encourage repeatable tests, and support rapid change.
+Scrum Agile practices like TDD create testable code, encourage repeatable tests, and support rapid change.

 "Walking on water and developing software from a specification are easy if both are frozen" - Edward V. Berard